carpentries-incubator/intro-to-modern-fortran/episodes/03-maths.md

   real(kind=r_64), parameter :: lj_potential_const = 4.0_r_64
   ```

-This program uses mixed kinds in its arithmetic.
+This program uses mixed type in its arithmetic (reals and integers).
-Some programs have mixed precision as well.
+Some programs have mixed precision (kinds) as well.
 i.e. 32 bit integers in an equation with 64 bit integers.
 In this case the 32 bit integers are promoted to 64 bit
 by the compiler before use.